ansleybrown1337/bayes-tss-uncertainty/README.md

 1. **Quantify Measurement Uncertainty**: Use Bayesian Inference and MCMC to determine the uncertainty in TSS measurements compared to standard measurements.
 2. **Adjust Real Water Sample Measurements**: Apply the quantified error margins to adjust TSS measurements obtained from real water samples.

+> ![NOTE]
+> Results from analysis showed that lab technicians performed really well (i.e., the TSS error was small and relatively indifferent between persons and solutions).
+As such, no need was found to adjust TSS measurements from real water samples.

 ## Getting Started
 For this project, I will be using the work flow outlined by Dr. Richard McElreath in his book, [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/).
 This flow is as follows, stated in [Chapter 4, Geocentric Models](https://www.youtube.com/watch?v=tNOu-SEacNU&list=PLDcUM9US4XdPz-KxHM4XHt7uUVGWWVSus&index=3):
 1. State a clear question